rxdu/libxmotion/README.md

 ![GitHub Workflow Status](https://github.com/rxdu/libnav/workflows/CMake/badge.svg)

 This repository contains a collection of software packages for study and research on mobile robot navigation.

-Note: modules in this repo are built on top of a number of open-source packages.
+The modules are built on top of a number of open-source packages.
 At this moment, most of the available modules developed during my graduate study.
 I'm in the process of refactoring the existing code and adding new functions as well.

 ## Repository structure